Canada's Wonderland: Grounds

-Canada's Wonderland is situated in Maple, a neighbourhood of Vaughan, Ontario.
+Canada's Wonderland is located in Maple, a neighbourhood of Vaughan, Ontario.
 The park is east of Highway 400 between Rutherford Road (Exit 33) and Major Mackenzie Drive (Exit 35), 13 km north of Highway 401, 6 km north of Highway 407 and 64 km south of Barrie.
 It is bounded by Highway 400 to the west, Jane Street to the east, Major Mackenzie Drive to the north and an access road approximately 1 km north of Rutherford Road to the south.
 When the park originally opened, its surroundings were largely rural; however, the suburban sprawl since the mid-2000s has resulted in it being surrounded by housing and shopping plazas on all sides.

-Canada's Wonderland is located 1.5 km north of Vaughan Mills and 5.5 km north of Vaughan Metropolitan Centre station of Line 1 Yonge–University of the Toronto subway system.
-Prior to the opening of the subway station in December 2017, it was served by the 165 Weston Road North bus operating from York Mills station.
+The park is located 1.5 km north of the Vaughan Mills shopping centre and 5.5 km north of the Toronto subway's Vaughan Metropolitan Centre station.
+On the north side of the park is Major Mackenzie West Terminal, which serves bus routes operated by York Region Transit.
+Prior to the opening of the subway station in December 2017, it was served by the 165 Weston Road North bus of the Toronto Transit Commission bus system operating from York Mills station via Wilson station.
 The park has two public entrances and one entrance for staff, deliveries, and buses.
-On the north side of the park, there is a small bus terminal, which serves a seasonal bus route operated by York Region Transit.
-A new, larger bus terminal is currently under construction that is intended for year-round use.

 Areas

 The park has several themed areas.
-The five original sections include International Street, Medieval Faire, Grande World Exposition of 1890 (renamed Action Zone; Grande World Exposition of 1890 returned in 2019 by renaming a portion of Action Zone), International Festival, and the Happyland of Hanna-Barbera (divided into more than one children's area since 1998).
+The five original sections include International Street, Medieval Faire, Grande World Exposition of 1890 (renamed Action Zone; Grande World Exposition of 1890 returned in 2019 by renaming a portion of Action Zone), Alpenfest, and the Happyland of Hanna-Barbera (divided into more than one children's area since 1998).
 The current areas include the original sections stated above, Splash Works (1992), Action Zone (2002), and two children's areas: Kidzville (1998), and Planet Snoopy (2010).
-In 2019, the park introduced a new themed area, "Frontier Canada", a gold-rush themed section originally planned for the park's original opening in 1981, but was postponed until 2019 due to financial issues.
+In 2019, the park introduced a new themed area, "Frontier Canada", a gold-rush-themed section originally planned for the park's original opening in 1981, but was postponed until 2019 due to financial issues.